What Is a Birth Injury?

 - Klumpke’s palsy: This palsy occurs from brachial plexus nerve damage, causing the hand and lower part of the arm to become weak or paralyzed.

-- Shoulder dystocia: This situation occurs when a baby’s shoulder gets lodged behind the mother’s pubic bone during delivery.
-It is a medical emergency.
+- Shoulder dystocia: When a baby’s shoulder gets stuck behind the mother’s pubic bone during delivery, it can stretch or damage the nerves in their neck and shoulder.

 Infections Linked With Birth Injuries in Newborns